frr0/nvim-vscodium/README.md

 # nvim-vscodium

-This is a project that aims to recreate my nvim environment in vscode (VSCodium)
+This is a project that aims to recreate my nvim enviroment in vscode (VSCodium)

 ## Install